dino0320/dino0320.github.io/docs/_posts/web-application-framework/laravel/running-laravel-project-on-nginx/en/2025-07-11-running-laravel-project-on-nginx-en.md

 ### Dockerfile
 This is the Dockerfile for the web service (NGINX + PHP-FPM).
-We’re using the `amazonlinux` base image with future AWS deployment in mind.
+We're using the `amazonlinux` base image with future AWS deployment in mind.
 Create this file in the `docker/web` directory.

 `docker/web/Dockerfile` :